 A new hybrid from Belgium, a cross between E. grandiflorum 'Freya' and E. membranaceum.
 Dark burgundy flowers to 35cm high in spring and evergreen foliage emerging with nice tints.
 For humus rich soil in semi-shade.

 No truer word was said.
 Discovered and introduced by Darrell Probst in 2001 from Chongqing and initially sold for $500 a piece, this is like no other Epimedium.
 Close to E. wushanense, but with vast panicles of soft-yellow, amber centred flowers from 1 to 1.8m tall, seen over a few months from spring!!
-This needs a little light staking or to be grown up between low shrubs for support.
+This needs a little light staking or to be grown up between low shrubs for support, or down a slope.

 A more compact selection with slightly darker purple and white spurred flowers in spring over heavily purple-red mottled new foliage.
 Height to 30cm.
 Partial shade and humus rich soil.
 Bulks up well.
 Found by Darrell Probst near Nanchuan, Chongqing, China.

 Roy Lancaster's original introduction and one of the very finest forms.
 Large inflorescences of mauve and white spurred flowers in spring over heavily purple-red mottled new foliage.
 A mature plant has splendid presence, with its substantial, relatively horizontally held evergreen foliage.
 Height to 40cm.
 Partial shade and humus rich soil.

 From the Balkans and Northern Italy, this hardy drought tolerant species bears bicoloured yellow and garnet-red flowers in spring over subtly red-tinted new foliage, turning bright green.
 Height 30cm.
 A tough woodland ground cover for shade or semi-shade, this collection is from Samobor, Croatia.